-The music education program at Johnson State College provides a five-year, double major in Music Performance and Music Education that leads to State of Vermont Certification for all specializations in Music, grades PreK-12.
-This program guides students through the licensure procedures from the earliest levels of their collegiate education through to the completion of the student teaching internship and includes requirements in instrumental, choral and general music methods for all music education majors.
-The hallmark of the program is the comprehensive nature of the degree supported by strong curricular sequencing of the course work.
+The B.A. in Music Performance & Music Education is a five-year double major that leads to endorsement for state licensure to teach all specializations in music in grades PreK-12.
+This program guides students through licensure procedures from the beginning of their college education through the completion of the student teaching internship and includes requirements in